Cheltenham Non Runner Offers

 Most leading bookmakers offer this concession quite early on the four main feature races; Champion Hurdle, Queen Mother Champion Chase, Stayers Hurdle and Cheltenham Gold Cup.

-If you fancy Al Boum Photo to complete a Cheltenham Gold Cup hat-trick this season, he can be backed at 7-2 with Betfred (non-runner – no bet).
-That price compares favourably with a top offer of 4-1 ante-post and he seems unlikely to start at longer odds on the day.
-If you were impressed by the performances of stable companions Kemboy (2nd) and Melon (3rd) in the Savills Chase, they would make more appeal with the NR – No Bet proviso.
+If you fancy Galopin Des Champs to win the Cheltenham Gold Cup in March, he can be backed at 5/4 with Bet365 (non-runner – no bet).
+If you were impressed by the performances of stable companions Stattler (2nd) and Franco De Port (5th) behind Galopin Des Champs in the Irish Gold Cup, they would make more appeal with the Non-Runner No Bet proviso.
 Willie Mullins is likely to delay a decision on their participation until the week of the race.

 Many firms do not offer Non Runner No Bet on all 28 Cheltenham races until a few days before the start of the festival.
 Trainers like to play their cards late in the novice events and the handicaps at the Cheltenham Festival.
 If you keep a list of horses to follow and are unsure of their festival target, you can back them (NR – No Bet) for more than one race at Cheltenham.